-We strive to make visible the internal, often hidden challenges faced by those with chronic pain.
-We want to show what it’s like to live with pain—to thrive in spite of it.
+We strive to make visible the often-hidden challenges faced by those with chronic pain.
+We want to show what it’s like to live with pain—and to thrive in spite of it.
 The project includes profiles of individuals, with photos of them on their best days… and in their darkest moments.
 Our goal: To show the reality of life with pain, and to offer hope and inspiration to the millions like us.

 In pain, you’re not alone

 The INvisible Project and the U.S. Pain Foundation: A natural fit.

 In 2010, Nicole Hemmenway was relatively new to activism.
 She had just written a book describing her journey living with chronic pain and was searching for more ways to become involved with the pain community.
 Nicole felt certain others would also benefit if they had an avenue to share their stories, too.

 However, she recognized that the pain journey was often difficult to describe in words.
 And she knew she wasn’t alone in feeling this way!
 Many others could sometimes barely find the strength to explain how they were feeling.
 One look at their faces, though, and the pain was obvious.

 It was while attending a pain summit that Nicole connected with a small organization that would later evolve to become the U.S. Pain Foundation.
 Nicole partnered with a fellow person with pain who was a professional photographer to create a project that would bring public visibility to the invisible, internal struggles of people living with chronic pain.
 That first year, nine people were featured in a magazine-style publication, with profiles by Nicole and professional photos, taken on a day in the life of each person.